Auto Insurance

 How Automobile Insurance Works: The Basics

 Automobile insurance is a contractual agreement between you and an insurance company.
 You pay a recurring fee known as a premium, and in return, the insurer agrees to cover specific losses or expenses outlined in your policy.
 These losses may arise from accidents, theft, natural disasters, or other unforeseen incidents.
+Major insurers such as State Farm, GEICO, and Progressive are among the largest providers of personal auto insurance in the United States, collectively covering tens of millions of policyholders.

 Most auto insurance policies cover three primary areas: